-To run the UI, we also provide a Docker image.
+To deploy a UI, follow the instructions on the UI Github page.
+We also provide a Docker image that runs the UI.
 Below is an example of how you may deploy a UI using Docker compose; obviously, you may need to adjust the configuration to your own environment.